 Graph control in Windows app: rotate mouse wheel to zoom in or zoom out the graph.
 Click on the graph to see exact time/data values in the selected point.

 You can view current active alarms in Angry Fish application’s Alarms page.
 This window is refreshed automatically.
 Application has bell icon in the top right corner: if one or more alarms are active then red bell icon is shown.
 If there is no active alarms then bell is green.
 Grey bell icon means than alarms status is not read yet.
 Also you can view each alarm status in the LCD screen, Alarms settings menu.
-In the top right corner of LCD the blinking “!” sign will be shown in the screen if one or more alarms are active.
+In the bottom right corner of LCD the “!” sign will be shown in the screen if one or more alarms are active.
 You can activate buzzer which will sound when active alarm exists.
 Also you can set time interval at which alarm will sound.
 Buzzer will beep three times at the every start of ten minutes in the selected time interval.
 Some alarms will reset automatically.
-Others must be reset manually through Angry Fish application or 5 buttons keypad.
-If alarm in Angry Fish application’s Alarms window has a “Reset” button near it, this means that alarm will not be automatically reset even if alarm conditions will be removed.
+Others must be reset manually through Angry Fish application or in controller using rotary encoder.
+If alarm in Angry Fish application’s Alarms page has a “Reset” button near it, this means that alarm will not be automatically reset even if alarm conditions will be removed.
 In this case alarm can only be reset manually.
 If channel is disabled, alarms for this channel are also automatically disabled.
 Each alarm activation condition is described above in the functions descriptions.
 SimACo has 18 alarms total, below is the table with a list of all alarms:

 - LED temperature level too high;